ilikerustoo/snake_game/README.md

 ## Rules

-1. Eat blocks to grow larger
+- Eat blocks to grow larger
-2. Avoid running into yourself git
+- Avoid running into yourself